© all rights reserved G W Howe 2017 - 2020

 •

-it provides a much slower input to the gearbox shaft providing a range of
+it provides a much slower input to the gearbox shaft providing a range of fine feed rates, the slowest is 0.0017”

-the original 0.0047”
+compared to the original 0.0047”

 •